 Footage of Ingrid enjoying a meal from the comfort of her wheelchair attracted national media attention, with the plucky hen appearing in the national news.

-The early morning call to advise that our Christmas presents were at the front gate got our attention, but we never could have imagined what awaited us there.As we approached the two large boxes and found ten glorious, chirping baby turkeys within, the sound of tyres crunching gravel as a car sped off down the road could be heard in the distance.
+The early morning call to advise that our Christmas presents were at the front gate got our attention, but we never could have imagined what awaited us there - two large boxes containing ten glorious, chirping baby turkeys.

 Finding safety at Edgar’s Mission, they soon entered a home where they would never be surrounded by cranberry sauce or filled with stuffing, but rather one in which kind hearts will spare them from ever being the centrepiece of a dinner table.